 So… this will be our big trip for the year.
 Hey, every wonder what to pack for a long motorcycle trip?
 We break things into two chunks: personal stuff, and common stuff.
 Personal things are, well, personal.
 Normal stuff like clothes and those hygiene items supporting civil society.
 Two people, two saddle bags, works out perfect.
 She gets the right, I get the left.
 That leaves the top case for common things.
-This space is filled with water and snacks, the computer, camera, and drone, plus those items specific to meeting the particular challenges of riding: rain gear, jacket liners, and a few tools.
+This space is filled with things like water and snacks, the computer, camera, and drone, plus those things specific to meeting the particular challenges of riding: rain gear, jacket liners, and a few tools.
 When it’s all done it looks about like this…

 Ok, everything packed up and on the bike, time to go!

 After a few hours in the saddle it’s good to get off and stretch a bit, walk around some and work the kinks out – and isn’t this randomly appropriate???
 Here is our first stop, I’m telling you real life is stranger than fiction.
 There is no way you could ever plan this stuff!

 Lunch stop… and a wonderful find at that.
 Absolutely love these places that are NOT chains or some kind of syndication of blahness.
 Unique foods and atmospheres owned by real people who are there every day ‘making it work’.

 The gal that owned the restaurant spent some time in Michigan before following family back east.
 Having grown up the the Midwest it was so much fun to hear her talk about living there and the things she noticed as someone looking in.

 I would encourage you to deliberately shift from the ‘bigs’ to the ‘smalls’.
 Most of the complaints about inequality and the injustice of the 1% are made by people who’s purchasing decisions create the those very same 1%.
 Stop!
 Buy local from a small business and guess what?
 The curve flattens.